djrobstep/sqlakeyset/README.rst

     :alt: conda-forge
     :target: https://anaconda.org/conda-forge/sqlakeyset

-sqlakeyset implements keyset-based paging for SQLAlchemy (both ORM and core).
+sqlakeyset implements keyset-based paging for SQLAlchemy (both ORM and core). **Now with full SQLAlchemy 2 support!**

 This library is tested with PostgreSQL, MariaDB/MySQL and SQLite.
-It should work with other SQLAlchemy-supported databases, too; but you should verify the results are correct.
+It should work with many other SQLAlchemy-supported databases, too; but caveat emptor - you should verify the results are correct.

-**Notice:** In accordance with Python 2's end-of-life, we've stopped supporting Python versions earlier than 3.4.
-If you really need it, the latest version to support Python 2 is 0.1.1559103842, but you'll miss out on all the latest features and bugfixes from the latest version.
+**Notice:** In accordance with Python end-of-life dates, we've stopped supporting Python versions earlier than 3.7.
+If you really need it, the latest version to support Python 2 is 0.1.1559103842 and Python 3.4 is 1.0.1679209451, but you'll miss out on all the latest features and bugfixes from the latest version.
 You should be upgrading anyway!

 Background
 ----------